preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 .. image:: action-button-feedback-list.png

-For this to work, "Receive Email" must be selected for the page contact property settings.
+For this to work, "Receive Email" must be selected in the page contact property settings.

 Process Feedback
 ----------------------